seemoo-lab/mobisys2018_nexmon_channel_state_information_extractor/README.md

 This projects allows you to extract channel state information (CSI) of OFDM-modulated Wi-Fi frames (802.11a/(g)/n/ac) on a per frame basis with up to 80 MHz bandwidth using BCM4339 Wi-Fi chips installed, for example, in Nexus 5 smartphones.

+**We released a new version of our CSI Extractor that also works with Nexus 5 and Nexus 6P smartphones, Raspberry Pi 3B+ and 4, as well as Asus RT-AC86U routers with up to 4x4 MIMO and 80 MHz bandwidth.
+Find out more at: https://nexmon.org/csi**

 After following the getting stated guide below, you can do the following to capture raw CSI data on a per frame basis.
 As the extraction of CSI information takes some